Before you continue on your journey, here's what you need to know about Lesotho...

 The Semonkong Children's Care Centre, an orphanage, houses up to 50 children at any one time.
 The Village supports the maintenance by calling on the skills of our veteran volunteers, the education of the children and staff salaries, ensuring the highest holistic care for the children.

 Lesotho has the second highest prevalence of HIV/AIDS and the highest incidence of TB in the world

 Semonkong is a remote mountain region that has been deeply impacted by HIV/AIDS, TB and poverty

 There are an estimated 400,000 orphans & vulnerable children in Lesotho

-Many vulnerable orphans either live alone, or they are the caretakers of their younger siblings, or they live with their grandparents or extended family
+Many vulnerable orphans either live alone; are the caretakers of their younger siblings, or live with their grandparents or extended family

 The life of a young Shepherd or 'Herd Boy' is very isolated, with much of their time spent in the harsh environment.
 Many are struck by lightning and suffer in the freezing winter conditions.